ChainSafe/forest-iac/daily_snapshot_terraform/README.md

 # Overview

 This folder contains an executable description of the Forest service for generating daily snapshots.
-The service will continuously verify that Forest can export snapshots.
-Once per day, this service will sync to calibnet and export a new snapshot.
-If the previous snapshot is more than a day old, the new snapshot is uploaded to Digital Ocean Spaces.
+This service ensures the continuous verification of Forest's ability to export snapshots.
+Once every day, the service synchronizes with calibnet and creates a new snapshot.
+If the previous snapshot is older than one day, the new snapshot is uploaded to Digital Ocean Spaces.
+Additionally, the New Relic Infrastructure agent is installed to facilitate monitoring.

 # Workflow